Stonelinks/stonelinks.github.io/pages/projects/FIRST/index.md

 ---
 Robots I helped design as part of Team 1831.

 I had the great fortune of participating and captaining [FIRST robotics](http://www.usfirst.org/) team 1831 throughout my time at Gilford High School.
-Here are the robots we built in chronological order.
+Here are the robots we built while I was there in chronological order.

 ## Aim High - (2006)

 ![](/projects/FIRST/2006.jpg)

 This was the first year Gilford High School had a First Robotics team.
 Pictured above is our rookie team's entry into the [Aim High](http://en.wikipedia.org/wiki/Aim_High) competition.
-It is a relatively unsophisticated beast of a robot that could pretty much get hit by a train and still work.
+It is a relatively unsophisticated beast that could pretty much get hit by a train and still work.
 Fundamentally, its function was to pick up, store and shoot foam balls into a goal.
 Sadly this was so long ago (5 years as of writing this) I don't specifically remember much of the details about it.

 ## Rack 'n Roll - (2007)